The Shadows: Style and image

 The Shadows are difficult to categorise because of their stylistic range, which includes pop, rock, surf rock and ballads with a jazz influence.
-Most tunes are instrumental rock, with a few vocal numbers.
+Most of their tunes are instrumental rock, with a few vocal numbers.
 Their rhythmic style is primarily on the beat, with little syncopation.
 They said in 1992 that "Apache" set the tone with its surf guitar sound.

 Band logo

 The Shadows and their management did not exploit commercial opportunities such as self-promotion via artwork.
 They allowed Vox to produce metallic badges in a script typeface, with the group name on the front bottom right corner of all three Vox cabinets sometime during the early 1960s.
 This badge became the "default" band logo but was never commercially exploited by the group.

 The Shadows never used the logo on the front of the bass drum, preferring to allow Meehan and Bennett to use their names instead.
 Belatedly, the logo was used once on the front artwork of the 1975 original studio album Specs Appeal.
 As of 2009, the logo still remains untrademarked and uncopyrighted.

 In lieu of a proper band logo, four silhouettes of the original line-up, in ascending order of height, were used as a pseudo-logo on concert programme covers and artwork projects such as sheet music, EP and album covers.
 From left to right after the drum-kit were Meehan, Harris, Marvin, and Bruce Welch.
 The original artwork group silhouette was modified each time a member changed: the last version featured Brian Bennett and Rostill in the late 1960s.
 During the 1970s, EMI dropped the silhouettes, preferring to use two guitar necks or colour photos of the Shadows.
 During the later 1980s, Polydor used a red Fender Stratocaster (with white scratch plate) as a symbol.